lythro/ProjectHeartbeat/README.md

 - pray that flash and RAM will be enough for our code ...

 ### implemented effects
+To change the displayed effect, call EffectManager.setConfig( char\* config ) with a string:

+- "{name}:{param1} {param2} [...]"
+- the string may be preceded by "split:" create an effect that spans only half the LED-strip and appears mirrored on the other half, e.g.:
+  - "rainbow:200 1" goes all way round, while
+  - "split:rainbow:200 1" starts on one end of the "circle" and meets at the other end

 - Effect
   - default effect, fades from black to r, g or b to black
   - config string: "fillcolour:[r|g|b]"